 A geophone network which consists of a 5-level three-component geophone string reaching from about 100 to 300 m depth with 50 m intervals, and installation of single three-component geophones deployed in shallow (~10 m) boreholes has been installed at Longyearbyen, Svalbard.

 The geophone network is continuously monitoring the activity at the Longyearbyen CO2 LAB on Svalbard.

-The figure to the right shows an example of a microearthquake.
+The figure above shows an example of a micro-earthquake.
 The micro-earthquake occurred several hours after a 5-day water injection experiment was recorded clearly on all channels.